incidrthreat/HFCTF_Challs/2019/USBPcap/README.md

 Narrative:
-Data was captured ensuring two devices could communicate.
-During the verification process our help desk technician noticed some strange events.
-Help our technician and find the data in this transmission.
+- Data was captured ensuring proper communication.
+During this process our help desk technician noticed some strange events.
+They need your help to identify the traffic.

 POINTS:
-125
+- 125

 WHAT FILES GIVEN TO PLAYERS:
-LinT.pcap
+- LinT.pcap

 FLAG:
-HF-f11d7527aec56c69f157124c71ff5153
+- `HF-f11d7527aec56c69f157124c71ff5153`

 Possible hints:
 - -25pts - There are 4 parts and some contain basic string/char encodings.